thingful/decode-system-test/README.md

 ## Component Configuration

+For sensitive configuration values, you can add a `.env` file based on the template file included here.

 ### Datastore

 The binary generated for this application is called `iotstore`.
 It has the following four subcommands: